Quotas

 - Then fill out the menus that follow with your specific criteria.

-Example: We want to limit how many women come into the survey.
-So first, we choose the question where we ask the respondent’s gender, Q1.
-Then the next fields specify that if “Female” is the gender the respondent “Selected,” they will count towards the female quota.
+Example: We want to limit how many married people come into the survey.
+So first, we choose the question where we ask the respondent’s marital status, Q8.
+Then the next fields specify that if “Married” is what the respondent “Selected,” they will count towards the quota.

 - If desired, click the green plus sign ( + ) to the right of the condition to add another condition.